Tunisia contains national parks, including Ichkeul National Park. Adhere to park rules, don't leave the trails, and respect wildlife.

 Always ask for permission before taking photographs of individuals, most notably women and children.

-Be discreet and avoid intrusive photography in residential areas, during sacred ceremonies, or within religious sites.
+Be discreet and avoid intrusive photography within residential areas, during religious ceremonies, or in religious sites.

 Your travel dollars may generate positive change.
-Here's how to guarantee your visit benefits local communities directly.
+Here's how to make sure your visit benefits local communities directly.

 Seek opportunities that directly benefit local communities.

-Purchase souvenirs directly from skilled workers in the souks and markets.
+Purchase souvenirs directly from artisans in the souks and markets.

 Choose to dine at locally-owned restaurants and stay in locally-owned guesthouses.